 - Purchase the right VPN service for you.
 We advise you to use free trials or the money-back guarantee option to test several choices.

-We hope that you’ll find our Fastest VPN in 2019 ranking intriguing and helpful enough.
+If you were wondering which VPN is the fastest, we hope that we’ve cleared that up.
 We did our best to come up with this list.
 However, we’re not convinced that these results will stand the test of time.
 Therefore, we’ll come back to this list in the near future and update it with new speed tests.
-It’s also possible that a newcomer will come along and claim the trophy for the Fastest VPN in 2019.
+It’s also possible that a newcomer will come along and claim the trophy for the Fastest VPN in 2020.
 Only time will tell.
 Until then, stay protected!